 Writers and journalists often need to make their contact information available online in order to be searchable to potential agents, sources, and industry professionals.
 Removing your contact information from online platforms just might not be an option.
 But there are a number steps you can take to reduce the possibility of outsiders disrupting your online social life entirely.

-- If possible, establish separate accounts meant to serve unique purposes.
+- If possible, establish separate accounts meant for separate purposes.
 If you have a specific email address or messaging app you use for professional purposes, select different addresses and usernames for communicating with friends and loved ones.
-While this can end up being a lot of information to juggle and may be too much of an effort for some individuals, maintaining a series of different email and online accounts addresses can help you stay connected to friends and family during episodes of online harassment.
-If one account becomes targeted by online harassers, you can always turn to a separate account to maintain communication with members of your community whose support will be important during episodes of online abuse.
+While this can be a lot of information to juggle, maintaining distinct accounts addresses can really help.
+If a professional account is targeted by online harassers, resist the urge to shut it down – it will absorb the attacks, while you turn to your private accounts to stay connected to friends and family.

 - Consider choosing an email address or social media handle that does does not reveal any identifying information about your name, ethnicity, age, religion, gender, sexual orientation, or interests.
 This is information that an attacker may use to track you down in other settings and/or use against you in online attacks.
 The Anti-Defamation League (ADL) also suggests avoiding reference to your location or place of employment in their Responding to Cyberhate Toolkit.